 - With effect from 1 January 2017, Local Authority members (City and County Councillors) with reckonable emoluments from their Local Authority positions

 4) Persons excluded

 Certain categories of persons are excluded from paying Class S. The legislation covering this is Part III of the First Schedule of the Social Welfare (Consolidation) Act, 2005.

 The following are some examples:

-- Relatives of the self-employed who help out in the running of the business, but who are not business partners.
-Clarification of a persons insurable status should be sought from Scope Section, Oisin House, Pearse Street, Dublin 2, Ph (01) 704 3000.
+- Relatives of the self-employed (other than spouses or civil partners) who help out in the running of the business, but who are not business partners.
+Clarification of a persons insurable status should be sought from Scope Section, Gandon House, Amiens Street, Dublin 1, Ph (01) 704 3000.